adambard/learnxinyminutes-docs/julia.html.markdown

 push!(a, 3)    # => [1,2,4,3]
 append!(a, b)  # => [1,2,4,3,4,5,6]

-# Remove from the end with pop
+# Remove from the end with pop.
 pop!(b)  # => 6 and b is now [4,5]

 # Let's put it back
 push!(b, 6)  # b is now [4,5,6] again.

-a[1]  # => 1  # remember that Julia indexes from 1, not 0!
+a[1]  # => 1  # Julia indexes from 1, not 0 by default, so a[begin] is more general.

-# end is a shorthand for the last index.
-It can be used in any
+# "end" is a shorthand for the last index, and "begin" for the first index.
-# indexing expression
+# Either or both can be used in any indexing expression:
 a[end]  # => 6

 # we also have popfirst! and pushfirst!